Alcorcón: Sport

 An Alcorcón vs Leganés fixture played at Santo Domingo Municipal Stadium.

-The city is home to the football team Agrupación Deportiva de Alcorcón that plays in the Segunda División.
-And also Trival Valderas that plays in the Tercera División.
+The city is home to the football team Agrupación Deportiva de Alcorcón that played in Primera Federación in the 2025/26 season and Trival Valderas that played in Tercera Federación in 2025/26.
 Alcorcón also has an American football team called Alcorcón Smilodons, whose colors are yellow and navy blue.

 Health

 Alcorcón has two hospitals, the Fundación Hospital de Alcorcón (which is state owned, but run privately), and the Hospital Sur Madrid (a totally private hospital).
 The Alcorcón campus of the Universidad Rey Juan Carlos (URJC) teaches health-related courses.